BurntSushi/blog/content/post/transducers.md

 process of iteration*.

 OK, back to querying.
-In addition to iterating over all the keys, we can also iterate over a subset of the keys efficienty with *range queries*.
+In addition to iterating over all the keys, we can also iterate over a subset of the keys efficiently with *range queries*.
 Here's an example that builds on the previous one.

 {{< code-rust "query-set-range" >}}